Essential MCAT Physics Equations | Study Guide

 How Important Is It to Know Physics to Pass the MCAT?

 A strong foundation in physics is necessary to answer passage-based questions and apply concepts to real-world scenarios.
-Physics comprises 25% of the Chemical and Physical Foundations of Biological Systems section of the MCAT
+Physics comprises 25% of the Chemical and Physical Foundations of Biological Systems section of the MCAT.
+Working with Inspira Advantage ensures you stand out with a competitive score.

 FAQs: Physics on the MCAT